 Alternatively, touching the Source Select selection on the Main Menu proceeds to the Source Select menu, which shows all of the possible sources.
 The selected source is shown in a light color.
-You may simply touch another source in this menu to switch to it.
+You may simply touch another source in this menu to switch to it or rotate the Source/Preset knob to navigate to your choice and then press it.

 This screen also shows sources which are unlicensed and therefore nonfunctional.
 These sources are shown in a gray color.
 To license these sources so that they may be used, contact Wohler Technologies.
-Figure 2-15 shows the Source Select Menu.
+Figure 2-14 shows the Source Select Menu.

-Figure 2-15: Source Select Menu
+Figure 2-14: Source Select Menu